jetbrains-academy/data-visualization-course/1_1_line_and_scatter_plots_seaborn/1_theory/2_transparency_and_color/task.md

 but the points are too closely packed to understand their density clearly.
 To better visualize the density, we can adjust the plot's transparency.

-In Seaborn, you can use the `alpha` parameter to control transparency.
+In Seaborn, we can use the `alpha` parameter to control transparency.
 This parameter accepts a float value between 0 and 1.

 Let's also explore another useful parameter, `color`,